Epcot® Dining

 Akershus Royal Banquet Hall

-Join Disney Princesses inside a medieval castle.
-Definitely a great alternative if you can’t find availability for Cinderella’s Royal Table, and this choice includes more than one princess.
+Join a royal cavalcade of Disney Princesses inside a medieval castle.
+Definitely a great alternative if you can’t find availability for Cinderella’s Royal Table.

 Menus